 On the other hand, engineering is more restrictive, and generally starts after the architecture is defined (i.e., the component parts of a bridge, and their relationships, are defined for example: piers, abutments, spans, etc.); therefore, one engineers a bridge or a building after its architecture is defined.
 Therefore, engineering is defined as follows:

-Engineering is a more restrictive design activity where the components and their relationships are already defined (i.e., the architecture is defined) and now scientific rigor and precision is applied to ensure success—function is key.
+Engineering is a more restrictive design activity where the components and their relationships are already defined (i.e., the architecture is defined) and now scientific rigour and precision is applied to ensure success—function is key.

 A big question at this point may be “why define yet another methodology”?
 There are many methodologies currently available; however, there are a number of fundamental problems with all of these existing approaches: